 Britain’s gas network connects around 23 million households through 284,000 km of pipelines.
 Keeping all of those customers safe and warm while cutting carbon will mean all of the gas networks working in close partnership.

-In partnership with the UK’s other gas networks, we’ve helped develop Gas Goes Green: a programme to deliver net zero in the most cost-effective, least disruptive way possible.
-That means overcoming engineering challenges as well as developing new policies, and listening to businesses and consumers alike so that we can provide everyone with the clean energy they need, when they need it.
+That’s why we’re part of Gas Goes Green: a programme to deliver a net zero gas grid in the most cost-effective, least disruptive way possible.
+Together, we will overcome engineering challenges, develop new policies, and listen to businesses and consumers – so that we can provide our customers with clean energy, reduce carbon emissions, and deliver sustainable jobs and economic growth.

 Our role in Gas Goes Green

 We’re leading a trio of pioneering research projects that are helping the UK take strides towards a net zero gas network.

 Our H100 Fife project will build a world-first green hydrogen-to-homes network in Levenmouth, on Scotland’s east coast.
 Using offshore wind power to produce green hydrogen, the game-changing demonstration will provide crucial evidence to inform the wider rollout of 100% hydrogen for domestic heating ahead of the UK Government’s expected heat policy decisions in 2024-25.

 The LTS Futures project is investigating the suitability of existing oil and gas infrastructure for transporting hydrogen and other green gases.
 Moving these substances across the network at scale is one of the big challenges as we move toward net zero: the work undertaken by this project will inform how quickly we transition to a cleaner, integrated energy system.